-The 911 surcharge will continue to decrease as more citizens forego installing a hard line phone in their homes, have their hard lines removed and increase their use of devices for which they do not pay surcharges.
-The state needs to address the issue of devices that have the ability to reach 911 but are not paying surcharges, and to recover the loss of the landline surcharge.
+The 911 surcharge will continue to decrease as more citizens forego installing a hard line phone in their homes, have their hard lines removed, and increase their use of devices for which they do not pay surcharges.
+The state needs to address the issue of devices that have the ability to reach 911 but are not paying surcharges, and to recover the continuing loss of the landline surcharge.

-There is pending legislation that, if passed, could increase the amount of wireless fees the board receives.
-However, this legislation will eliminate the one-time payments from the state.
-It would also extend the Wireless Act sunset date.
-Statewide 9-1-1 Boards recognize that the proposed legislation will not replace all the surcharge reductions, but view it as the first move to fill the gap.
+Legislation passed in 2014, which increased the amount of wireless fees the Board receives by .07 per line.
+However, this legislation eliminated the one-time payments from the state.
+It also extended the Wireless Act sunset date.